immutable/contracts/contracts/staking/README.md

 # Staking

 The Immutable zkEVM staking system allows any account (EOA or contract) to stake any amount of a token at any time.
 An account can remove all or some of their stake at any time.
-The contracts have the facility to distribute rewards to stakers and to stake on behalf of accounts
+The contracts have the facility to distribute rewards to stakers and to stake on behalf of accounts.

 The staking contracts are upgradeable and operate via a proxy contract.
 They use the [Universal Upgradeable Proxy Standard (UUPS)](https://eips.ethereum.org/EIPS/eip-1822) upgrade pattern, where the access control for upgrade resides within the application contract (the staking contract).